 You can now go to your device and check that the app has been successfully installed.
-Provided your device is connected to the Internet, the process shouldn’t take more than a few seconds.
+You do not need to take any other action for the installation to happen.